 Doing this when you’re still finding out when to fly in/out helps a lot to score a great deal.
 This process right here is usually one of my first steps in flight planning.

 In case you’re wondering, Google Flights has a similar calendar option.
 And additionally it comes with a map to see where the airports are located.
-It’s a cool feature, but I find it a bit distracting, so I tend to use SkyScanner the most for this.
+It’s a cool feature, but I find it a bit distracting.
+Again, I tend to use SkyScanner the most for this.

 You can check here more detailed information about the best timings for getting cheap flights.

 9Try Adding An Extra Stopover To Your Journey